-The DCP should also note whether the student's diabetes is impairing or interfering with his or her school performance.
+The DCP should also note if the student's diabetes is impairing or interfering with their school performance.
 If so, which activities are impaired?
 What other accommodations may be necessary?

-When developing all DCPs, the IEP Team is required to identify and train a Delegated Care Aide (DCA) for each student with diabetes to help that student manage their diabetes when the school nurse is not in the building or unavailable.
+When developing all DCPs, the IEP team is required to identify and train a Delegated Care Aide (DCA) for each student with diabetes to help that student manage their diabetes when the school nurse is not in the building or unavailable.
 "Delegated Care Aide" means a school employee who has agreed to receive training in diabetes care and assist students in implementing their DCP.
-The parent/guardian must authorize the use of a DCA for their child, and the parent/guardian and CPS must agree to the staff member who volunteered to act as the student's DCA.
-The IEP Team must complete the Diabetes Delegated Care Aide Form, on which the parent/guardian indicates whether the parent/guardian agrees to the DCA.
+The parent/guardian must authorize the use of a DCA for their child, and they and CPS must agree to the staff member who volunteered to act as the student's DCA.
+The IEP team must complete the Diabetes Delegated Care Aide Form, on which the parent/guardian indicates whether the parent/guardian agrees to the DCA.